What to look for in SeptemberAutumn proper.

 are for September and the only definite records of Little Stint

-were in September.
-The 2 oldest records of Wood Sandpiper
+.
+The 2 oldest records of Wood Sandpiper were in September

-Little Ringed Plover have been seen twice in September.
+bird.
 There are 8 September records of Little Gull.
 The record count of Black Terns was in September 1978 (20-30 birds).
-This is also probably the best month to find Arctic Tern.
+This is also a good month for Common Terns and probably the best month to find Arctic Tern.
 3 Little Terns were seen together in 2005 and 3 of the 6 records of Sandwich Tern were in this month.
 Good numbers of House Martins and Swallows are possible as they migrate to Africa.
 In 2013 there were 4 Crossbills seen on the 20th of the month.
+2 Firecrests were seen in 2017

 |